 The City has some flexibility when applying its existing design standards.
-However, that flexibility is limited to reducing the size of individual elements by a foot or two, which is often insufficient when retrofitting an existing street with new improvements.
-Moreover, The addition, alteration, or elimination of most street elements requires extensive review.
-When this type of review occurs, the City's existing design standards fail to provide decision makers with any design guidance.
-They identify the elements that should be included and their required and minimum allowed dimensions.
-However, they fail to They also identify which elements are most important to include when right-of-way is insufficient or which elements are most appropriate to alter or eliminate in certain situations.
+The addition, alteration, or elimination of most street elements requires extensive review.
+When this type of review occurs, the City's existing design standards identify the elements that should be included and their required and minimum allowed dimensions.
+They also identify which elements are most important to include when right-of-way is insufficient or which elements are most appropriate to alter or eliminate in certain situations.